deepfakes/faceswap/README.md

 This is the code from [deepfakes' faceswap project](https://www.reddit.com/user/deepfakes/).

+---
-**Notice** this is NOT the repo of reddit.com/user/deepfakes .
-This is a purposely created repo/user for this project.
+**Important Notice** this is NOT the repo of https://reddit.com/user/deepfakes .
+This is a repo/user created on for this project.
 (If deepfakes want to take ownership of this repo he is welcomed to do so.
-(Just raise an issue))
+(Simply raise an issue))
+---

 # deepfakes_faceswap
 You'll find here the code for the project.
 The original code is in the first commits of the master.
+Follow new features here: https://github.com/deepfakes/faceswap/projects/1

 ## How to contribute